Using and configuring a third-party router

 Step 5

-Give it a few minutes once it's turned back on, try loading a webpage.
+3. Wait a few minutes, then try loading a webpage.

 Important considerations